 GSU Health and Dental Plans

 In the current climate of increasing health care costs, students on fixed incomes are particularly vulnerable.
-Each year, the costs of prescription drugs and basic health services take increasingly large portions out of limited student budgets.
-Postponement of necessary but expensive medical procedures can have disastrous consequences for students and even jeopardize the completion of their program.
+Each year, the prices of prescription drugs and essential health services take increasingly large portions out of limited student budgets.
+Postponement of necessary but expensive medical procedures can have disastrous consequences for students and even jeopardize their program’s completion.

 Tips and Things to Remember